rsweetland/next-llm-supastarter/README.md

    ```bash
    pnpm run dev
    ```
-   You can also run it in debug mode.
+   Run it in debug mode.
+(Or start `Javascript Debug Terminal` in VS Code'esque browser)
    ```bash
    pnpm run dev:inspect
    ```
    The included `launch.json` file sets up a "Debug Next.js" configuration to attach to this process.

-> Check out [the docs for Local Development](https://supabase.com/docs/guides/getting-started/local-development) to also run Supabase locally.
+6. Init database either by walking through Supabase tutorial, or by running `pnpm db:reset-seed`

 ## AI Dev
-`llms.md` describes versions and conventions in this project.
-Instruct your AI coding assistnat of choice to load it into its default context on specific tasks.
+`agents.md` and `CLAUDE.md` describes versions and conventions in this project.
+Instruct your AI coding assistant of choice to load it into its default context on specific tasks.

 Run `pnpm copy-context` to run [repomix](https://github.com/yamadashy/repomix) and copy the complete codebase to your clipboard.
 Paste this into a chat conversation with an advanced reasoning model for a productive conversation.